-Registering the vSphere Web Client extension for IBM Spectrum Control
+Registering the vSphere Web Client extension for IBM Spectrum Control documentation at 🖻 Planning for the vSphere Web Client extension.

 You can deploy the vSphere Web Client extension for IBM Spectrum Control on a vCenter Server so that you can use IBM Spectrum Control with a vCenter Server.